WoojungBae/woojungbae.github.io/_pages/cv.md

 ======
 * Military Service
   - Capital Mechanized Infantry Division, Republic of Korea Army, Oct 2010 - Jul 2012
-    + Served and honorably discharged from Korea Army
+    + Served and honorably discharged from the Republic of Korea Army

 <!--
 Work experience